GRASSI Museum of Applied Arts

 Attractions

-The GRASSI Museum of Applied Arts is a partner of the Leipzig Card / Leipzig Regio Card.
-You can find your benefits under “Further price information”.
+The GRASSI Museum of Applied Arts is a partner of the Leipzig Card/Leipzig Regio Card.
+The benefits are described under "Good to Know/Price Information".

 The GRASSI Museum of Applied Arts is one of Europe's leading museums of design.
 It presents changing exhibitions of internationally renowned arts and crafts, design, photography, and architecture.

-In addition, the artistically staged permanent exhibition, which is divided into three tours, is impressive: “Antiquity to Historicism","Asian Art" and "Art Nouveau to the presentThe first-class collection comprises over 270.000 exhibits of European and non-European arts and crafts, from antiquity to the present day.
+In addition, the artistically staged permanent exhibition, which is free for all visitors and divided into three tours, is particularly impressive: “Antiquity to Historicism","Asian Art" and "Art Nouveau to the presentThe first-class collection comprises over 270.000 exhibits of European and non-European arts and crafts, from antiquity to the present day.
 Furthermore, the annual exhibition, which takes place in October, attracts visitors.
 GRASSIMESSE.

 Today's GRASSI Museum for Applied Arts was opened in 1874 as the second German museum of its kind.
 The building owes its name to the merchant and patron Franz Dominic Grassi.
 The (new) Grassi Museum, built between 1925 and 1929, with its green courtyards and the park-like Johannisfriedhof cemetery, is a place of inspiration, peace and relaxation in the heart of the city of Leipzig.